attilaimre99/GraphCPP/README.md

-# GraphCPP: A state-of-the-art graph convolutional neural network for cell-penetrating peptides
+# GraphCPP: The new state-of-the-art method for cell-penetrating peptide prediction via graph neural networks

 ## Installation
 We recommend installing GraphCPP with [mambaforge](https://mamba.readthedocs.io/en/latest/installation.html).
 Mamba is a fast, robust, and cross-platform package manager.
 Mambaforge is a Python-based CLI conceived as a drop-in replacement for conda, offering higher speed and more reliable environment solutions.